Student life in Norwich

 The Norwich & Norfolk Branch of the Campaign for Real Ale (CAMRA) organise autumn and winter beer festivals: Find out more

-In 2015 Norwich hosted Radio One’s Big Weekend including Foo Fighters, Taylor Swift and Snoop Dogg (in a Norwich City football shirt).
-Whilst it was awesome to welcome some of the world’s biggest artists to campus, we’re even prouder of our city venues and the growing music scene.
+In 2015 Norwich hosted Radio One’s Big Weekend; performers included Foo Fighters, Taylor Swift and Snoop Dogg (who sported a Norwich City football shirt).
+Whilst it was exciting to welcome some of the world’s biggest artists to campus, we’re even prouder of our city venues and the growing music scene.

 Norwich Arts Centre

 2015 NME best small venue, Norwich Arts Centre is firmly established in the heart of Norwich’s cultural community as the leading contemporary arts venue.
-Delivering a daily programme of live music, theatre, dance, live art, visual art and spoken word.
+Delivering a daily programme of live music, theatre, dance, live art, visual art and spoken word, there is always something guaranteed to entertain and ignite creativity!

 See what's on here.